harleengrewal2007/Induction/README.md

 ![D46F29F5-423C-4190-AC55-E9A89C53F77D](https://github.com/user-attachments/assets/d19ee85a-f664-4a52-85d3-58c48d1ab23f)

 The proceedings began at 8:30 AM in the sanctified presence of the Gurdwara Sahib, where students gathered in reverence and reflection.
 The spiritual start infused the day with a profound sense of calm and clarity, setting the tone for the journey ahead.Students were encouraged to observe the unique structure of the Gurdwara Sahib, which resembles a ship (jahaz)—symbolic of the spiritual journey it offers.
-Inside, the Kirtani Jatha recited soothing shabads, with the profound message “ਵਾਹਿਗੁਰੂ ਨਾਮ ਜਹਾਜ਼ ਹੈ ਚੜੇ ਸੋ ਉਤਰੇ ਪਾਰ”, reminding everyone that the divine name of Waheguru is the vessel that carries souls safely across life’s ocean.
+Inside, the Kirtani Jatha recited soothing shabads, with the profound message

+“ਵਾਹਿਗੁਰੂ ਨਾਮ ਜਹਾਜ਼ ਹੈ ਚੜੇ ਸੋ ਉਤਰੇ ਪਾਰ”

+, reminding everyone that the divine name of Waheguru is the vessel that carries souls safely across life’s ocean.
 A touching moment during the Gurdwara Sahib session was when a young girl soulfully recited prayers and kirtan, while a little boy played the nagada with quiet devotion.

 ![E62509EC-C784-495A-ADEC-A0A6A9286963](https://github.com/user-attachments/assets/19d85521-d78a-4a66-87ec-e820d38060fe)